 The schedule is out, presentation slots have been assigned and it’s time to start thinking about putting yours together.
 Whether you have an oral, poster or PICO slot, we have a suite of simple guidelines to get you ready for the conference!

 Guidelines for poster presentations are also online.
-Importantly, the poster boards landscape and are 197 cm by 100 cm.
-Posters should be hung between 08:00 and 09:00 on the day of your scheduled poster presentation using tape available from roaming student assistants.
+Importantly, the poster boards landscape and are 1978 mm by 1183 mm.
+Posters should be hung between 08:00 and 09:00 on the day of your scheduled poster presentation using tape available from roaming assistants.
 Please retrieve your poster at the end of the day (between 19:00 and 19:30).
 Those that are not collected will be disposed of.
-By the start of the Assembly, EGU will have sent your Authors in Attendance Time – during this time, you must be present at your display.
+By the start of the General Assembly, EGU will have sent your Authors in Attendance Time – during this time, you must be present at your display.

-For the fourth year now we have got a different kind of presentation: Presenting Interactive COntent (PICO).
+For the sixth year now we have a different kind of presentation: Presenting Interactive COntent (PICO).
 The guidelines for PICO presentations are available online.
 PICO sessions combine the best of oral and poster presentations.
 Every PICO author presents their slides in a “2 minutes madness”.
 After these short presentations, all attendees have enough time to watch the presentation again on interactive screens and hold discussions with the author and other attendees.
 These presentations are shown on widescreens, but some of the screen space is used for branding of the contribution and navigation, so the ideal dimensions for your presentation are the classic 4:3 format.
+You can also use the 16:9 format, just alert one of the conference assistants if this is the case, as they’ll help you determine the best position of the navigation buttons, so they don’t detract from your presentation.
 One thing to keep in mind is that, unlike in the past, PICO presentations no longer support Prezi.

 Outstanding Student Poster and PICO (OSPP) Awards

 If you are presenting a poster or PICO at the upcoming General Assembly you can have your presentation considered for an OSPP Award.
-Stay tuned to GeoLog for an upcoming post where we’ll tell you how to register yourself for the award, as well as a video featuring past OSPP judges explaining what it is they look for in a winning poster.
+Check out one of our earlier blog posts to learn more on how to register yourself for the award, as well as a watch our interview with OSPP judges explaining what they look for in a winning poster.

 Timetabling at the General Assembly is organised into the following time blocks: